 KING RAMA IV (1851 - 1868)

-His Majesty King Phra Chomklao Chaoyuhua (Rama IV), or King Mongkut, was born in Bangkok on October 18, 1804, and ascended to the throne at the time when European powers were trying to colonise many countries.
-Siam was fortunate enough to have a King who was keenly interested in what was happening around the world.
-He was the first Thai King to learn the English language and entered into correspondence with foreign rulers, in particular Queen Victoria, the Pope and the Mexican president.
-He had diligently studied the English language when he was a Buddhist monk and was able to read, write, speak and understand it thoroughly.
+Siam was fortunate enough to have a King who was keenly interested in what was happening worldwide.
+His Majesty King Phra Chomklao Chaoyuhua (Rama IV), or King Mongkut, was born in Bangkok on October 18, 1804, and ascended to the throne when European powers tried to colonize many countries.
+He was the first Thai King to learn the English language and entered into correspondence with foreign rulers, particularly Queen Victoria, the Pope, and the Mexican president.
+He had diligently studied the English language when he was a Buddhist monk and could read, write, speak, and understand it thoroughly.

 PHRA CHULA CHOMKLAO CHAOYUHUA

 King Rama V, or King Chulalongkorn (1853 - 1910), was the monarch who steered Thailand clear of colonization and initiated the Chakri Reformation to put Thailand on the road to modernization.
 King Chulalongkorn was appointed King at the age of fifteen after the death of his father, King Mongkut, in 1868.
 Chao Phraya Suriyawong acted as regent until the young King was twenty and old enough to ascend the throne in 1973.

 PHRA MONGKUT KLAO CHAOYUHUA